apache/directory-kerby/kerby-dist/README.md

 sh bin/kadmin.sh [server-conf-dir] -k [keytab]
 ```

   In kadmin, you can type "?" for help.
-For now, the kadmin only supports to add principals to json-backend.
-(Working in progress).

 * 4. Start kerby-kdc-server:
 ```